 - Movie theater, bowling alley, and Cricket stadium.

 - Loads of different restaurants, cafes, and bars to try out.

 6. It’s a good place to leave your boat and fly home.

-- The airport has flights to American, UK, Canada, and other countries daily.
+- The airport has flights to America, the UK, Canada, and other countries daily.

 - There are good boatyards that are approved by insurance companies for hurricane season if you want to put your boat on the hard.

 7. Thunderstorms or extreme weather is rare during hurricane season.